hyperupcall/blog/content/posts/general terminal automation.md

 expect "What is your name?"
 ```

-Instead, a glob pattern.
+Instead, use a glob pattern.
 The asterisks means "zero or more characters"

 ```tcl
 expect "*your name?*"